-Elephants are found in almost all areas of Kruger and you would be unlucky not to come across any while searching for the big 5 there.
+Elephants are found in almost all areas of Kruger, and you would be unlucky not to come across any while searching for the Big Five there.
 Especially as they are the largest land-living animal on our planet.

-Although elephants are mesmerising — and the babies are just the cutest creatures — they aren’t always the ‘gentle giants’ you may think they are.
+Although elephants are mesmerising — and their babies are just the cutest creatures — they aren’t always the ‘gentle giants’ you may think they are.
 They are intelligent and demonstrate deep bonds within their herds, but you do need to have your wits about you when in the presence of these wrinkly, grey giants.

 Elephant herds consist of a lead matriarch (older female and also often the largest), other females (cows) and younger calves.
 The males (bulls), are often solitary or hang out with a couple of older males, having left the herd in their late teens.

-I can’t tell you how many times in the 3 months we spent in the bush, both in Klaserie Nature reserve, in Greater Kruger, and in Kruger National Park, that I jumped out of my skin as a trumpeting mother screamed her annoyance at us.
+I can’t tell you how many times in the 5 months we spent in the bush, both in Klaserie Nature Reserve, in Greater Kruger, and in Kruger National Park, that I jumped out of my skin as a trumpeting mother screamed her annoyance at us.

 Amongst the herd, there are likely to be young calves.
 Be warned that their mothers can become very agitated if they sense their youngsters may be in danger.

 An instinct I’m sure we can all relate to.
 The elephant mother may also just be having an ‘off day’.
-Maybe the pressures of parenthood are getting to her or she just wants a few moments of ‘me time‘;) Whatever the reason, she could be, ‘on the edge‘ and not at all happy with annoying vehicles encroaching on her space.
+Maybe the pressures of parenthood are getting to her or she just wants a few moments of me time.
+Whatever the reason, she could be, ‘on the edge‘ and not at all happy with annoying vehicles encroaching on her space.

-So always be particularly careful when around elephants and their calves.
+So, always be particularly careful when around elephants and their calves.

 If you see a male elephant with a dark strip of fluid running down its face and urine dribbling down its legs then it is likely in ‘musth.’
 This elephant is also likely to be aggressive because it has more than ten times the normal amount of testosterone flowing through its body.